Plymouth Whitemarsh High School: School Profile

 CMTHS: Allied Health, Teacher Academy

-English: AVID Tutorial, English 1-2-3-4-5, Writing Fellows, English Seminar, Philosophy & Ethics, Law & Literature, Theories of Leadership
+English: AVID Tutorial, English 1-2-3-4-5, Writing Fellows, Philosophy & Ethics, Theories of Leadership

-Entrepreneurship-Design-Innovation: Accounting 2, Architecture 2, Art History, Art History 2, Applied Ceramics 2, Art Major, CADD 2, Career & Financial Management, Computer Science 2, Engineering 1-2, Jewelry-Metals 2, Mass Media 2-3, Photo 2, Photo Major, Product Design 2, Robotics 2.
+Entrepreneurship-Design-Innovation: Accounting 2, Architecture 2, Art History, Art History 2, Applied Ceramics 2, Art Major, Business Law 2, CADD 2, Career & Financial Management, Computer Science 2, Engineering 1-2, Jewelry & Fine Metals 2, Marketing 2, Mass Media 2-3, Photo 2, Photo Major, Product Design 2, Robotics 2.

 Music: Band, Chorus, Orchestra

-Social Studies: Economics, Human Geography, Social Studies Seminar, US Government, US History, Western Civilization.
+Social Studies: Economics, Human Geography, US Government, US History, Western Civilization, World History

 World Language: French 3-4-5, Latin 3-4-5, Spanish 3-4-5-6.